Emmanuel Name Meaning: Origin, Popularity, & Famous Namesakes

 Biblical References

 The name Emmanuel has significant biblical references, particularly in the Old Testament.
 In the book of Isaiah, the prophet foretells the coming of a child who will be named Immanuel.
-This child will be a sign that God is with his people and that he will protect them from their enemies.
+This child will be a sign that God is with his people & that he will protect them from their enemies.

 Old Testament Presence

-The name Emmanuel appears twice in the Old Testament, in Isaiah 7:14 and 8:8.
+The name Emmanuel appears twice in the Old Testament, in Isaiah 7:14 & 8:8.
 In Isaiah 7:14, the prophet tells King Ahaz that a yang woman will give birth to a son who will be named Immanuel.
 This prophecy was fulfilled when Mary gave birth to Jesus, who is considered by Christians to be the Messiah.

 Meaning of Emmanuel

 If ya’re looking for a name that carries a strong meaning, Emmanuel might be the perfect choice for ya.
-This name has been around for centuries and has a rich history that makes it a popular choice for parents all over the world.
+This name has been around for centuries & has a rich history that makes it a popular choice for parents all over the world.
 In this section, we will explore the meaning of Emmanuel in more detail.

 Literal Translation